 Immerse your students in Robinson’s contribution to equal rights with these lesson plans from LearningToGive.org and with primary resource documents from The National Archives.
 Also be sure to visit the Official Jackie Robinson site.

 Students will quickly connect with eight-year old Sheyann Webb.
-When African-Americans were being denied the right to vote, she became Martin Luther King’s “Smallest Freedom Fighter” during events in 1965 Selma, Alabama.
-She was there on the Edmund Pettus Bridge when Selma exploded with tear gas and Billy clubs.
-It became known as Bloody Sunday, and it directly led to the signing of the Voting Rights Act of 1965.
+When African-Americans were being denied the right to vote, she became Martin Luther King’s “Smallest Freedom Fighter” by joining marches on the local courthouse.
+As the events in 1965 Selma, Alabama, escalated, Sheyann began sneaking out of the house to attend meetings at Brown Chapel.
+She was there, too, on the Edmund Pettus Bridge when Selma exploded with tear gas and Billy clubs.
+The event became known as Bloody Sunday, and it directly led to the signing of the Voting Rights Act of 1965.
 But what makes this story compelling is the perspective.
 We’re used to hearing about the Civil Rights struggle from the viewpoint of adults, yet here is the true story of a little girl who not only saw it, but was there on the front lines risking the same dangers as her adult counterparts.
+What better way to engage your students in the Civil Rights Movement!

-“Gonna Let it Shine,” shares Sheyann Webb’s emotional, often frightening childhood experience.
-Carefully researched, it improves upon an earlier version that appeared in Storyworks in 2012.
-It includes freedom song lyrics from the movement and parts for 10 to 14 students.
-Click on the cover to purchase from my storefront at Etsy.
-It includes a vocab and comprehension activity that aligns the play to specific Common Core standards.
+“Gonna Let it Shine” is available on my storefront at TeachersPayTeachers for preview or purchase.
+As with all my plays, the original purchaser is licensed to reproduce one class set per year for use in his or her own classroom.
+There’s also a free vocab and comprehension activity that aligns the play to specific Common Core standards.
 Be sure to share with your students the Disney movie, Selma, Lord, Selma.
 It depicts Sheyann’s story with typical Disney flare.
 There’s also an accurate and intriguing YouTube video detailing Sheyann’s contribution to Civil Rights that can be found here.
 Consider comparing and contrasting all three.
 Finally, the Sheyann Webb of today has remained an advocate for children and civil rights.
 Find out more about her work by visiting the Sheyann Webb Group.